 Two students killed in shooting at Des Moines charter school

-Two students were fatally shot Monday afternoon, Jan.
-23, at a Des Moines charter school that is tailored for disadvantaged youths and has close ties to police, authorities said.
+Two students were fatally shot Monday afternoon at a charter school in Des Moines, Iowa, that is tailored for disadvantaged youths and has close ties to police, authorities said.

-“There was nothing random about this, it was certainly a targeted incident,” Sgt.
-Parizek said.
-“As far as a motive, that’s something we are going to try to figure out.”
+"There was nothing random about this.
+It was certainly a targeted incident," Parizek said.
+"As far as a motive, that's something we are going to try to figure out."

-Witnesses provided police a description of a fleeing car, that officers tracked down, Parizek said.
+Witnesses provided police a description of a fleeing car, which officers tracked down, Parizek said.

-That vehicle was pulled over 2 miles south of the school, police said, and two people surrendered immediately while a third took off.
+The vehicle was pulled over 2 miles south of the school, police said, and two people surrendered immediately, while a third took off.

 "All three of the potential suspects are in custody" and being interviewed by detectives, Parizek said.

-The Iowa shooting comes in the wake of other troubling incidents of gunfire across the United States.
+The Iowa shooting comes in the wake of other troubling incidents of gunfire across the U.S.

-Eleven people were killed at a dance studio in Monterey Park, California, late Saturday night and 12 people were shot inside a Baton Rouge, Louisiana, bar early Sunday morning.
+Eleven people were killed at a dance studio in Monterey Park, California, late Saturday, and 12 people were shot in a Baton Rouge, Louisiana, bar early Sunday.

-I’m saddened to hear of the shooting at Starts Right Here in Des Moines.
-I‘ve seen the positive impact Will Keeps and his staff have on young Iowans.
-Keeping all those impacted in my prayers.

 Start Right Here describes itself as a school for students who "deserve a chance to rise above the circumstances they were born into" and hopes to "give them a chance to choose a different future."